A Coaching Model Created by Lalit Gupta

-The leaders have the ability to continue in the face of overwhelming odds, when others would give up.
+The leaders have the ability to continue in the face of overwhelming odds when others would give up.
 The million-dollar question is – where do leaders find this tenacity, resilience, toughness or strength?

 Navy Seals are the most elite of the forces in US Defence.
 “How do you find the right people for this elite force?”, a navy seal commander was once asked.
 He answered, “We are not looking for the most athletic or the brainiest of the lot.
 We put them through some of the toughest physical and mental routines.
-When they are physically and mentally spent, there are some candidates that can dig deep and find energy to protect and save themselves and their teams.
+When they are physically and mentally spent, there are some candidates that can dig deep and find the energy to protect and save themselves and their teams.
 Those are the kind of people that make it to the Navy Seal team”.
-In other words, they have what we call as the “leadership energy”.
+In other words, they have what we call “leadership energy”.

 Where do the Navy Seal find their leadership energy?
 How does Nelson Mandela not give up after 27 years in prison?
 What are the sources of leadership energy?